hoangduytran/blender-manual/manual/editors/asset_browser.rst

    Preview panel in the Asset Browser.

-Preview images are typically automatically generated when you :ref:`mark a data-block as asset <bpy.ops.asset.mark>`.
-The auto-generated preview tries to capture the object from the front.
-However this only works if the geometry is laid out so that it matches what Blender considers to be the front.
-That is, the geometry that should be the front needs to point down the -Y axis of the object.
-The rotation may have to be applied to get the expected result.
-Collection assets use the global -Y  axis as the front (instead of the local one, as collections themselves don't have a rotation).

-It's also possible to load image files from drive, to replace the auto-generated previews.
+Preview images are typically generated automatically when you :ref:`mark a data-block as an asset <bpy.ops.asset.mark>`.
+Objects are captured from their local -Y axis, while collections are captured from the global -Y axis (as these don't have a local axis).

+If the auto-generated preview image isn't sufficient, you can replace it by a custom one.

 For previews of pose assets, see :ref:`poselib-preview-images`.